richardbiely/gaia-ecs/README.md

 ```

 We can even take it a step further and only perform the iteration if particular components change.<br/>
-Beware this check is chunk-wide meaning if there are 100 Velocity and Position components in the chunk and only one Velocity changes ForEach performs for the entire chunk.
-This is due performance concerns as it is easier to reason about the entire chunk than each item separately.
+Note, this check is chunk-wide meaning if there are 100 Velocity and Position components in the chunk and only one Velocity changes ForEach performs for the entire chunk.
+This is due to performance concerns as it is easier to reason about the entire chunk than each of its items separately.
 ```cpp
 ecs::EntityQuery q;
 q.All<Position, Velocity>();